mikaylaakelly/ReadMeGenerator/Main/ReadMe.md

 * [License](#license)

-this is a test
+thing and such

 ## License

 This project is licensed under the MIT license.

 ## Contributing
-include industry standard link
+industry standard

 ## Tests
 To run any tests, run the command: npm test